2nd Brigade (Australia): Second World War

 In May 1942 the 2nd Brigade, as part of the 4th Division moved from Victoria to Western Australia and at this time the brigade gained the 2/11th Battalion, a Western Australian AIF unit that had fought in North Africa, Greece and Crete, before being virtually destroyed and brought back to Australia.
 In October 1942, along with the rest of the 4th Division and units from the 2nd Division they took part in a corps-level exercise in Geraldton, Western Australia.

 In early 1943, the 2nd Brigade was transferred to the 2nd Division, based in the Mount Lawley area, where they carried out garrison duties along with the 5th and 8th Brigades.
 In July the 2/11th Battalion were transferred to the 19th Brigade in Queensland.
 Later, in August 1943, however, the brigade was moved to Darwin, when it became part of the LHQ Reserve.
 In September 1943 the 5th and 6th Battalions were joined by the 19th Machine Gun Battalion, and then in December by the 10th/48th Battalion.

 By late 1944, however, the threat of invasion no longer existed and the division along with many of its component units were disbanded in order to ease some of the labour shortages being experienced in the Australian economy.
 Between August and November 1944 most of its component units were transferred out and disbanded and as its strength diminished, the 2nd Brigade was finally disbanded on 8 January 1945 while at Wallgrove, New South Wales.

-In November 2021, the Australian Army announced that the 2nd Brigade's designation would be used for a new formation that would be raised in 2023 as the higher headquarters for four health battalions as part of the restructure of the Army's health capabilities.
+Current role

+The brigade was re-raised on 3 March 2023 as the 2nd Health Brigade to command the Army's four newly raised health battalions.
+Its headquarters is located at Victoria Barracks, Sydney and it forms part of the Army's Forces Command.
+The brigade was established following an Army Health Capability review to integrate regular Army units and Army Reserve units under the one command.
+The Army's three health battalions and psychology unit that were part of 17th Sustainment Brigade, and medical companies from Army Reserve brigades and Regional Support Force medical detachments that were part of 2nd Division, were disbanded to form the four new health battalions.
+The four integrated multi-role health battalions provide combat health, mental health and allied health services.

+As of 2023 the brigade consists of the following units: